Sustainable Hospitality Supply Chain Management: Solutions and Opportunities for Hotels

 Here are some tips, ideas and inspirations for hotels of all sizes and at every stage of their sustainability journey:

 - Get your guest engaged: As the famous saying goes, "Tell me and I forget, teach me and I may remember, involve me and I learn."
 Your hotel's sustainability stories can become even more impactful if you are able to effectively involve your customers to learn - in a fun and memorable way.
-An example shared by Jeff Smith, Vice President Sustainability, Six Senses Hotels Resorts Spas (as part of the GSTC hotel course in May 2021) included the Group's "Earth Lab", aimed at evokeing "feelings of scientific discovery, ... in our hosts, guests and community members through educational programming."
+A great example of guest engagement is Six Senses Hotels Resorts Spas' "Earth Lab", aimed at evoking "feelings of scientific discovery, ... in our hosts, guests and community members through educational programming."

 - Share stories: You don't need to make 'sustainability' the main focus of your communication.
 After all, you are in the business of hospitality and your customers are looking for relaxing, rejuvenating, and refreshing stays.
 Without "preaching" to your guests about sustainability, you can share engaging stories about your sustainability journey - the reason why you care, the people who make it possible, and the communities you wish to positively impact.
 For some inspirations, see how The Long Run members demonstrate their commitment to sustainability.

 - Be honest: No business is perfect, and no one is expecting your hotel to be perfect.
 Rather than resorting to exaggerated sustainability messages, aim for more transparency and less lip service.
-Be sure to set bold goals, and be clear about your commitment to steps that will help your hotel achieve such goals.
+Setting bold goals (whether you are working on "zero waste" goals or "climate positive" operations) is a great way to motivate stakeholders, but even more importantly, be sure to communicate clearly about your commitment to steps that will help your hotel achieve such goals.

 - Be human: Rather than just listing facts and pushing information to your audience, work on building an emotional connection through human-centered approaches to guest experience and customer relations.
 Listening is just as important as sharing; by listening more intentionally and deeply to your customers, staff members and community members, you will be able to more effectively tell your sustainability stories.

 The GSTC Sustainable Hotel Course is designed for hospitality and accommodation professionals, and provides practical insights into sustainability practices for hotels.
-Delivered as a 2-week-long facilitated and interactive online course, the GSTC Sustainable Hotel Course features expert presentations, useful resources, and real-life industry examples and lessons on applying sustainability best practices.
+Delivered as an on-demand self-paced online course, the GSTC Sustainable Hotel Course features expert presentations, useful resources, and real-life industry examples and lessons on applying sustainability best practices.